Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

 After that, I tested the database out and debugged some issues with its location.
 I resolved those issues, then I created the controller with MVC Entity Framework so that it scaffolded all the CRUD pages, controller methods, and views for me.
 At this point, I tested all the functionality of the database again, and all the of CRUD pages to make sure they all worked.

-## Make site-wide navbar
+## Make Site-Wide Navbar

-I created this partial view, rendered another partial view in it, then I rendered this navbar in the main layout.cshtml page and I put the css in the main.css file to accomplish site-wide content.
-I used razor syntax for the render method as well as the action links.
-I also added bootstrap and my own css to override the bootstrap where I wanted a change.
+I created this partial view, I also nested a partial view for the login page in it.
+Then I nested the navbar in the main layout.cshtml page and I put the css in the main.css file to accomplish site-wide content.
+I used html helpers to nest the navbar and create links to other site pages.
+I also added bootstrap classes and my own css to override the bootstrap where I wanted a change.
 I grouped the center buttons under one div to center them and the rendered cshtml page buttons in another to align them on the right side.

 ```C#
 <nav class="navbar navbar-expand-lg navbar-dark sticky-top nav-pills nav-fill">